DavidRMorphew/healthcare_portal/README.md

 ## Purpose and Usage

 This program serves as an easy-to-use patient information database.
-The user is intended to be an authorized healthcare provider who has patients in their care.
-The healthcare provider, once logged in, has access to their patients' information and the ability to modify their list of patients.
-The healthcare provider can, for example:
+The user is intended to be an authorized healthcare worker who has patients in their care.
+The healthcare worker, once logged in, has access to their patients' information and the ability to modify their list of patients.
+The healthcare worker can, for example:

 * add new patients,

 * view and edit sensitive patient information such as:

     * birthdate
     * weight
     * allergies
     * medications

 * remove patients in their care.

-Only if a given user has authorization will they be able to view and edit this information or remove a patient that is under their care.
+Only if a given user (i.e. healthcare worker) has authorization will they be able to view and edit this information or remove a patient that is under their care.

 ## Installation